Generalised bayesian sample copula of order $m$: Numerical analyses

 To assess goodness of fit we computed several statistics.
 The logarithm of the pseudo marginal likelihood (LPML), originally suggested by \cite{geisser&eddy:79}, to assess the fitting of the model to the data.
 The supremum norm, defined by $\sup_{(u,v)} |C(u,v)-\widehat{C}(u,v)|$ to assess the discrepancy between our posterior estimate (posterior mean) $\widehat{C}(u,v)$ from the true copula $C(u,v)$.
 We also computed the Spearman's rho coefficient, as in \eqref{eq:rho}, and compare the 95\% interval estimates with the true value.
 Additionally, as a graphical aid to see the performance of our model, we compare the posterior estimates (posterior mean) of copula densities with the true ones using heat maps.

-In Tables \ref{tab:product} to \ref{tab:normal}, we show the goodness of fit (GOF) statistics with the sampled data as it comes from the models and after applying rank transformation, this latter are indicated with a super index $r$.
-We note that the LPML statistics are not comparable between original and rank transformed data, however the supremum norm are comparable.
-In all cases we observe that the Spearman's rho coefficient interval estimates ($\widehat\rho$) contain the true value ($\rho$).
+In Tables \ref{tab:table1} and \ref{tab:table2}, we show the goodness of fit (GOF) statistics with the sampled data as it comes from the models and after applying rank transformation, this latter are indicated with a super index $r$.
+We note that the LPML statistics are not comparable between original and rank transformed data, however the supremum norms are comparable.
+We have included the supremum norm for the frequentist sample copula and added the subindex $F$ to differentiate it from that of our Bayesian model that has a subindex $B$.
+In all cases we observe that the Spearman's rho coefficient $95\%$ interval estimates $\widehat\rho$ contain the true value $\rho$.

-For the Product copula (Table \ref{tab:product}) the LPML and supremum norm choose the model with $m=5$ and $c=2$ for original data, and the model with $m=5$ and $c=1$ for rank transformed data.
-This latter case behaves similar to the sample copula according to the supremum norm.
-For the Gumbel copula (Table \ref{tab:gumbel}), there is no agreement between the LPML and the supremum norm, but in any case they both prefer the model with $m=5$.
-Interestingly, the sample copula obtains a supremum norm slightly smaller than our best bayesian model, however the bayesian model with $m=8$ and ranked transformed data obtains a similar supremum norm for $c=0$ and $c=1$.
+For the Product copula (Table \ref{tab:table1}, first block) the LPML and supremum norm choose the model with $m=5$ and $c=2$ for both, original and rank transformed data.
+These cases behave similar to the sample copula according to the supremum norm.
+For the Gumbel copula (Table \ref{tab:table1}, second block), there is no agreement between the LPML and the supremum norm, but in any case they both prefer the model with $m=5$ for the rank transformed data case.
+Interestingly, as in the product copula case, the sample copula obtains a supremum norm slightly smaller than our best Bayesian model, however the Bayesian model with $m=8$ and ranked transformed data obtains a similar supremum norm for $c=0$.

-For the Clayton copula (Table \ref{tab:clayton}), with $\theta=-0.3$ and $\theta=1$, the LPML selects the model with $m=5$ and $c=2$, for original and rank transformed data, and in both cases our bayesian model is superior than the sample copula.
+For the Clayton copula (Table \ref{tab:table1}, third and fourth blocks), with $\theta=-0.3$ and $\theta=1$, the LPML selects the model with $m=5$ and $c=2$, for original and rank transformed data, and in both cases our Bayesian model is superior than the sample copula.
 We can notice that for $\theta = 1$ the supremum norm is slightly smaller for $m = 8$ than for $m = 5$.

-For the AMH copula (Table \ref{tab:amh}), with $\theta=-0.5$ and $\theta=0.7$, there is an slight discrepancy between the LPML and the supremum norm.
-For original data, the LPML chooses the model with $m=5$ and $c=2$, but the supremum norm chooses that with $m=8$ and $c=1$.
+For the AMH copula (Table \ref{tab:table2}, first and second blocks), with $\theta=-0.5$ and $\theta=0.7$, there is an slight discrepancy between the LPML and the supremum norm.
+For original data, the LPML chooses the model with $m=5$ and $c=2$, but the supremum norm chooses that with $m=8$ and $c=0$ or $c=1$.
 For rank transformed data, the best model is that with $m=5$ and $c=2$, for $\theta=-0.5$.
-In the case of $\theta=0.7$, the LPML selects the model with $m = 5$ and $c=2$, however the sumpremum norm chooses the model with $m = 8$ and $c=2$.
+In the case of $\theta=0.7$, the LPML selects the model with $m = 5$ and $c=2$, however the sumpremum norm chooses the model with $m = 8$ and $c=0$ or $c=1$.
 Comparing with the sample copula, our model performs similarly.